Tomohiro-Yamashita/HashAccess-Swift/README.md

 You can simulate the act of like the part of Swarm of Ethereum or IPFS on your local storage.

 ## Usage - Test UI
+With Hash
 1. Drag and drop the file.
 2. You get the hash value.
 3. Paste the hash and press enter.
-4. Then the file path will be shown.
+4. The file path will be shown.

+With Name
+1. Choose "Name" from the popup.
+2. Enter the name in the textfield of the center.
+3. Drag and drop the file.
+Then the file is registered with the entered name.
+4. Enter the name for the search
+5. The file path will be shown.

 ## Usage - HashAccess